Shuprotikroy/-/README.md

 User can filter through states/ut's on the right hand side which will return number for three categories for a particular state/ut or multiple state/ut's

 Furthermore, percent distribution of all three categories has been shown on the right hand side and there's a dynamic pie chart that updates based upon the filter selection.

+###  Refer to the linkedin post in the about section to get a video tutorial of the interactive dashboard